saman-taghavi/pishiLogger/README.md

 >
 > To ensure consistent semantic versioning, start version numbering at `1.0.0`.

-### `changelogen gh release`
+### `pishilogger gh release`

-Changelogen has built-in functionality to sync with Github releases.
+pishilogger has built-in functionality to sync with Github releases.

 In order to manually sync a release, you can use `pishilogger gh release`.
 It will parse current `CHANGELOG.md` from current repository (local, then remote) and create or update releases.